canonical/vanilla-framework/templates/docs/base/forms.md

 ## Required

 Apply the class `.is-required` to mandatory input fields.
 You should also add a legend to the form to be explicit about the meaning of the asterisk.
-You should also add a legend to the form to be explicit about the meaning of the asterisk.

 <div class="embedded-example"><a href="/docs/examples/patterns/forms/forms-required/" class="js-example">
 View example of an input required element